SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 Unpackaged metadata refers to metadata that is not delivered as part of a package, and can include both support metadata delivered to users as well as metadata that operationally configures orgs used by the product.

-Metadata ETL is a suite of tasks that support surgically altering existing metadata in an org.
-It's a powerful technique that changes the unpackaged configuration in an org without risking damage by overwriting existing customizations with stored metadata.
+Metadata ETL is a suite of tasks that supports surgically altering existing metadata in an org.
+It's a powerful technique that alters the unpackaged configuration in an org without risking damage to existing customizations by overwriting them with incoming metadata.
 Metadata ETL is relevant for delivering applications to customers safely, and is often a superior alternative to unpackaged metadata.

 To learn more, see `Metadata ETL<TODO>`_.